ChristofSeiler/RWTH_Compute_Cluster/README.md

 2. You will recieve one email from Aachen and one from Maastricht
 3. Following instruction in Aachen email to activate and create the cluster account
 4. Reply to Maastricht email with newly created User ID and wait for reply
-5. Go to your Aachen account [here](https://www.rwth-aachen.de/selfservice) and set passwords for all accounts on the `Accounts and Passwords` page
+5. Go to your Aachen account [here](https://www.rwth-aachen.de/selfservice), select the `Accounts and Passwords` page, and set a new password for `	Hochleistungsrechnen RWTH Aachen` and `	WLAN/VPN`

 ## Run Jobs